 A formal specification of the function, structure and/or behavior of an application or system.

-Model Driven Architecture (MDA)
+Model Driven Architecture (MDA)®

 An approach to system specification that separates the specification of functionality from the specification of the implementation of that functionality on a specific technology platform.